GregTrevellick/FootyToolWindow/README.md

 - League standings are displayed in a dockable window, just like the Output window or the Solution Explorer window

-- Configure your preferred football leagues from a choice of major European leagues and one South American league
+- Configure your preferred football leagues from a choice of major international leagues
   - Bundesliga
   - Campeonato Brasileiro da Série A
   - Eredivisie